pkel/cpr/README.md

 ## Install from Source

 The protocol specifications and simulator are OCaml programs.
 Also most parts of the Gym environment are written in OCaml.
-The Python package `cpr_gym` loads the OCaml code from a pre-compiled shared object named `cpr_gym_engine.so`.
-In order to build the package from source, you have to build this shared object and hence have the OCaml toolchain installed.
+The Python module `cpr_gym` loads the OCaml code from a pre-compiled shared object named `cpr_gym_engine.so`.
+In order to install the package from source, you have to build this shared object and hence have the OCaml toolchain installed.

 **Opam** is the OCaml package manager.
 It's a bit like Python's `pip` or